singuliere/enough/docs/extending.rst

 Adding a scenario
 -----------------

-Copying files
+Let's start with a `dummy` scenario.

+Cookie Cutter
 ^^^^^^^^^^^^^

-First we create directories:
+We can use cookiecutter for creating scenario.
+Il will ask for some variables and apply them in the template defined in the `cookiecutter` directory:

 ::

- mkdir -p molecule/dummy/roles molecule/dummy/tests

-Then we select a scenario to get inspiration from.
-The misc scenario is a good starting point.
+ # cookiecutter cookiecutter
+ scenario_name [scenario_name]: dummy
+ role_name [dummy]:
+ vm_name [dummy-host]:
+ use_extra_storage [n]:
+ use_dns [y]: n
+ use_mails [y]: n
+ use_monitoring [y]: n

+Then we move the obtained scenario in the molecule directory:

 ::

- cp -P molecule/misc/{create,destroy,molecule}.yml molecule/dummy/

-Notice the `-P` option for preserving links.
-The files `create.yml` and `destroy.yml` are linked to the infrastructure scenario.
+ mv dummy/ molecule/

 Scenario definition
 ^^^^^^^^^^^^^^^^^^^

 Next, edit `molecule/dummy/molecule.yml`.
-You should at least:
+You could at least:

 - edit the scenario's name
   ::